 Once we’d fed the ducks we were keen to explore.
 The tourer site is really well situated with the Boathouse bar and restaurant, plus swimming pool, gym, shop, mini golf, playground with cocktail bar one way.

 Then the other way takes you to the entertainment building.
 With the newly installed amusement arcade.
 Plus a huge bar and entertainment hall brimmed full with tables and chairs, a large stage and a dance floor for the kids.

 There is also a new fish and chip take away in this area and another playground.
 The fishing lake that is easier for the tourers to access and use is also in this area. (next to the tennis court) – rod licence required.
 Please note it has got harder to fish here.
 We returned in 2018 and they are now charging to fish and there are even more caravans around the fishing lake so my husband didn’t manage to find a spot to fish from.

 We headed to the playground which was virtually deserted.
 Jamie was more than happy with it and even though it was freezing we spent a long time there.

-In the evening we ate at the Boathouse bar and restaurant.
+In the evening we ate at the Boathouse bar and restaurant at Southview holiday park.
 Having eaten at quite a few onsite restaurants in the past we weren’t expecting much.
 But we were pleasantly surprised.
 The restaurant itself was really tastefully decorated in a sea theme.
 There was even a boat suspended from the ceiling.
 All facilities were of a good level of cleanliness, including the touring area.

 We all really enjoyed our food and we’d have happily eaten there again.
 The menu is fairly priced and there is a good choice.
 The food was well cooked and tasty.
 All in all, we were happy campers.